 Do you find that the septic tank needs more frequent pumping?
 It may be a sign of imminent failure.
-We invite you to keep reading for some excellent information about when it’s time for the replacement of your sewer system.
+We invite you to keep reading for some excellent information from one of the leaders in this field, Bruce Johnson Construction, about when it’s time for the replacement of your sewer system.

 The 6 Top Signals for Sewer System Replacement